Fried Egg I'm in Love

 Restaurant in Portland, Oregon, U.S.

 Fried Egg I'm in Love is a restaurant with multiple locations in Portland, Oregon.
+Its menu mostly consists of breakfast sandwiches with references to bands, singers, and songs.
+Initially established from a food cart, Fried Egg I'm in Love was founded by Jace Krause and Ryan Lynch in 2012.
+A second location was opened at Pioneer Courthouse Square in 2017, solely owned by Krause, as well as two more locations in 2019 and 2020.
+The restaurant was featured in several city listings and gained praise for its breakfast sandwiches.

 Description

 Fried Egg I'm in Love has been described as a "music pun-themed" breakfast sandwich restaurant (the title of the business references "Friday I'm in Love", a 1992 song by The Cure).
 The signature sandwich is the Yolko Ono (a reference to Yoko Ono), described as "oniony" sausage patties with pesto, a fried egg, and toasted sourdough.
 The Egg Zeppelin (a reference to English rock band Led Zeppelin) has two vegetable patties, a fried egg, two slices of cheddar cheese, and aardvark aioli.
 The Free-Range Against the Machine (a reference to American rock band Rage Against the Machine) has egg, avocado, tomato, and havarti.

 History

 Fried Egg I'm in Love initially operated from a single food cart.
 Jace Krause and Ryan Lynch started the business in 2012.
 According to Eater Portland, Krause "had basically no experience running a business when he started" and he launched Fried Egg I'm in Love "for just $10,000 by getting a rent-to-own deal on an existing cart".

 In 2017, Krause became the sole owner and a second location opened at Pioneer Courthouse Square in downtown Portland.
 A brick and mortar restaurant began operating on Hawthorne Boulevard in southeast Portland's Sunnyside neighborhood in 2019.
 In 2020, the business opened another cart at the pod Prost Marketplace, in the north Portland part of the Boise neighborhood.
 Fried Egg I'm in Love was featured in the Netflix travel documentary series Somebody Feed Phil in 2022.

 In 2023, the business increased prices because of the rising cost of eggs.
 Eggs were also stolen from the food cart in north Portland in January.
 In February, Fried Egg I'm in Love was the first food cart business invited to use Lovely Rita's kitchen at The Hoxton as part of a pop-up series.
 In late 2023, Krause announced plans to close the Prost Marketplace cart in December and open a nearby restaurant at Fremont and Mississippi in January 2024.
 The restaurant opened on January 15.

 Workers announced plans to organize a union in 2024.